directus/directus/docs/guides/sdk/getting-started.md

 Add the `graphql()` composable to the client, this enables the `.query(...)` method to query the collection.

-For example, say you want to make a request to an `articles` collection.
+For example, to make a request to an `articles` collection.

 ```ts
 import { useDirectus } from '@directus/sdk@beta';